 Yes, Phoenix on Rails includes an introduction to LiveView.
 Both of the applications you’ll build will use LiveView for part of their frontends.

 Since Phoenix 1.7, newly-generated Phoenix apps use Tailwind.css for their styling.
-You don’t have to use Phoenix with Tailwind - it’s easy to, for example, use SASS, LESS, or vanilla CSS instead - but Tailwind is the default.
+You don’t have to use Tailwind in your Phoenix project - it’s easy to, for example, use SASS, LESS, or vanilla CSS instead - but Tailwind is the default.

 Tailwind is a simple framework that’s very quick to learn.
-Phoenix on Rails will teach you how to use Tailwind, and the apps you’ll build use Tailwind for their styling.
+Phoenix on Rails will teach you the basics of Tailwind, and the apps you’ll build will use Tailwind for their styling.

 Other than general differences in format and writing style, there are two major ways I’d argue that Phoenix on Rails is a better choice than Phoenix for Rails Developers in 2023:

-Secondly, Phoenix for Rails Developers only teaches Phoenix, not Elixir itself.
+Secondly, Phoenix for Rails Developers only teaches Phoenix, and assumes that you already know Elixir.
 Phoenix on Rails covers more ground as it covers both the Phoenix framework and the Elixir language.